Search the Health Library

 Date: March 1, 2013

-New online service expedites sign language and foreign language interpretation.
+New online service expedites interpretation for sign language and languages other than English.

 Early one morning last January, a family arrived promptly at The Johns Hopkins Hospital at 7 a.m., brimming with hope.
 Their daughter was about to undergo a cochlear implant—she’d be the only member of her family to ultimately enjoy the benefit of hearing.
 But first, her parents needed to provide consent.
 Trouble was, the American Sign Language interpreter was stuck in traffic, and the operation couldn’t proceed without an explanation of the procedure.

-A quick phone call to Patient Relations led to a solution: NexTalk, a foreign language, ASL and video remote interpreting service.
+A quick phone call to Patient Relations led to a solution: NexTalk, a video remote interpreting service for languages other than English and ASL.
 The program provides 24/7 live access to an interpreter via the Internet.
 Within seconds of the call, audiologist Steve Bowditch rushed to the OR, wheeling a cart with a laptop.
 Minutes later, a NexTalk HIPAA-compliant interpreter introduced himself to the child’s parents and described in ASL what to expect (the consent form was faxed to NexTalk).
 The surgery proceeded on time and proved successful.

 NexTalk is being piloted in the pediatric and adult emergency departments, in the Otology Clinic, and in cases like these, when a human interpreter is running late, or if a deaf or foreign patient arrives unexpectedly and has trouble being understood.
 “Nothing’s more frustrating than not being able to communicate,” says Bowditch.
 “And we don’t want to take the risk of being misunderstood.”